BKDaugherty/tactics-exploration/devlog.md

   - [x] Fix all compiler warnings
   - [x] Clippy + Rustfmt

-- [ ] Build a basic Menu screen for the demo
+- [x] Build a basic Menu screen for the demo
   - [x] Build a screen following example
-  - [ ] Customize the UI a bit
+  - [x] Customize the UI a bit
-  - [ ] Make the screen work with Gamepad / Keyboard
+  - [x] Make the screen work with Gamepad / Keyboard

-- [ ] Do some UI Research into how to build bevy_uis for selecting characters / viewing stats
+- [x] Do some UI Research into how to build bevy_uis for selecting characters / viewing stats
-  - [ ] Build a smol UI for looking at Units on the battlefield based on the current cursor position?
+  - [x] Build a smol UI for looking at Units on the battlefield based on the current cursor position?
+  - [ ] Figure out a simple communication system between UI and movement code
+    - [ ] Ensure that cursor locks only when we choose a valid Unit
+    - [ ] Ensure that we only perform a move action when the player clicks Move
   - [ ] Build a smol UI for attacking
-  - [ ] Build a smol UI for waiting (and choosing a faced direction)
+  - [ ] Build a smol UI for waiting

+- [ ] Create a Phased (for now) turn system
+  - [ ] Track Action Points
+  - [ ] Movement Points
+  - [ ] Create a component to manage a "Phase"
+  - [ ] Create a system to renew the phase

+- [ ] Allow the user to pick a FacedDirection on Wait

 - [ ] Have a think through the Unit types and what should be on them
   - [ ] Create a combat system